 - Finger locked in a bent position, which you are unable to straighten

 Trigger finger more commonly occurs in your dominant hand, and most often affects your thumb or your middle or ring finger.
 More than one finger may be affected at a time, and both hands might be involved.
 Triggering is usually more pronounced in the morning, while firmly grasping an object or when straightening your finger.

 The A1 pulley and the actual triggering can be visualized under ultrasound as it happens.
-This area can be targeted for cortisone injection which is typically a successful procedure.
+This area can be targeted for an ultrasound-guided cortisone injection which is typically a successful procedure.